BAFFLED KNIGHT –Leggi in italiano

-The song is an exhortation to draw pleasure when the opportunity arises: the lady (as an expert courtesan) puts the young knight to the test by presenting the comforts of a bed that awaits them in the paternal home; so she enters first at home and closes off the naive (and inexperienced) knight.
+Yonder comes a courteous knight is an exhortation to draw pleasure when the opportunity arises: the lady (as an expert courtesan) puts the young knight to the test by presenting the comforts of a bed that awaits them in the paternal home.
+So she enters first at home and closes off the naive (and inexperienced) knight.
 The lady does not hide her disdain for the knight who did not dare to get some among the branches!

 Custer LaRue & Baltimore Consort from “Ladyes Delight: Entertainment Music of Elizabethan England”, 1998 ♪.